jundalisay/superb/content/en/research/constitutions/jp/chapter-1.md

 ---
-title: "Articles 1"
+title: "The Emperor"
-heading: "Japanese Constitution"
+heading: "Article 1"
-date: 2021-11-20
+date: 2021-11-30
 image: "/flags/jp.png"
-description: ""
-linkb: /research/constitutions/jp
-linkbtext: "constitutions"
-linkf: /research/constitutions/jp/chapter-2
-linkftext: "constitutions"
+description: "The Emperor shall be the symbol of the State and of the unity of the People"
 icon: "/flags/jp.png"
 ---